 I’ve enjoyed reading and writing blogs for several years now, and with Padaek, even though it’s only 7 months old, it’s the one I’ve stuck with the longest.
 My areas of interest include food, art and gardening (broadly speaking and to name a few).
 I’ve always enjoyed reading magazines in the past and this probably explains why I enjoy reading blogs so much now.
 I find reading a blog post or magazine article a lot easier and more fun, compared to a 1,000 page book, for example.
 Basically because it’s shorter and faster to read and has pictures or photos in it.
 Although, I do wish I have the patience, stamina and speed-reading skills of Kath Day-Knight to read more books, because I sometimes do miss the joy of having completed a well-written novel.

 As a blogger and writer, I’ve learnt and discovered many new things and broadened my horizons.
 With age, I’ve learnt that practice makes perfect and by continually blogging and writing, it’s given me an opportunity to educate myself and also practice and better my skills as a writer and reader.
 And who knows, maybe one day in the near future, I’ll be able to finish reading more big books and write one as well.
-Although, it will most likely be a cookbook full of frog and fish pictures, and chicken feet.
+Although, it will most likely be a cookbook full of fish and frog pictures, and chicken feet too.

 As a Lao-Australian artist and cook, I believe that I have a unique voice and story to share.
 While the food blog scene is already full of great writers and cooks (c’mon, you know who you are!), and while there’s already ample info on Lao food online, I believe that I can help by contributing something new, nice, different and special.
 My goal with Padaek is to document and share my food stories and knowledge to the www, future generation and interested readers.
 I hope that this blog finds you well and that the info in it provides you with some source of help, use and inspiration.
 If not, then I hope it’s at least a light, entertaining and amusing read.
 Otherwise, please at least enjoy the photos and pictures.